Three Plants That Could Replace Opioids in Pain Treatment

 Despite the barriers to research and the continuing controversies around it, one thing is perfectly clear: in the thousands of years that marijuana has been used, there has not been even one overdose death from marijuana ever reported.

-Marijuana is currently legal in 29 U.S. states and the District of Columbia for patients with qualifying medical conditions who are certified by a medical provider.
-It remains illegal at the federal level.
+Marijuana is currently legal in 33 U.S. states and the District of Columbia for patients with qualifying medical conditions who are certified by a medical provider.
+More states are considering making it legal.
+It remains illegal at the federal level, though legislation has been introduced in Congress to change that.

 Kratom (Mitragyna speciose)